CreativityIsFun/CreativityIsFun/README.md

 - 👋 Hi, I’m @CreativityIsFun
 - 👀 I’m interested in learning something new all the time!
-- 🌱 I’m currently learning Python and UI designing.
+- 🌱 I’m currently learning Python, HTML, and CSS.
 - 💞️ I’m looking to collaborate on building websites and chatbots because I have already created a few and I enjoy doing that!
 - 📫 How to reach me ...